Child Find is a legal requirement that schools find all children who have disabilities and who may be entitled to special education services.

 The school doesn’t have to agree to every request for evaluation, though.
 If there’s no reason to think your child has a disability that requires services, the school doesn’t have to evaluate.

 What if the school won’t evaluate your child?

 The Child Find mandate gives parents some power.
 If the school turns down a request for an evaluation, parents can seek a

-due process hearing.
+.
 This hearing gives parents and the school a chance to tell their side of the story to a trained, independent hearing officer.
 Teachers or outside professionals can explain what they know about the child.
 Parents may present evidence such as evaluation results and samples of their child’s work.

 In some cases, when the school fails to evaluate, the parents may have a claim for monetary damages.